 Here are some of the best options available for legal sports betting in Tennessee:

 Alabama fails to legalize sports betting in 2022

-Alabama lawmakers killed a bill in April that would have legalized retail and online sports betting in the state.
-The state’s legislative session has concluded this year, so sports betting will have to wait until 2023 at least.
+Alabama lawmakers killed a bill in April 2022 that would have legalized retail and online sports betting in the state.
+The state’s 2023 legislative session will begin on April 10 of this year and lawmakers can take up the cause again.

 The Alabama Senate Tourism Committee approved SB 294 in late March.
 The bill would have legalized a state lottery and allowed for online and retail sports betting at several Alabama casinos.
 If it had been approved by a three-fifths majority by members of the Alabama House and Senate, a constitutional amendment would have had to be approved by state voters in the November election.

 In addition to legalizing sports betting, the bill would have also created an Alabama state lottery.